What is the outcome you need to achieve?

 - care and services have not been planned and coordinated effectively

-Also, talk with older people, their families and carers about the care and services they receive (Outcome 2.1).
-Ask them if their provider and workers partner with them, their family, carers and others involved in their care during transitions of care*.
-Ask them if they feel their care and services are effectively planned and coordinated.
+Also, talk with older people, their supporters, families and carers* about the care and services they receive (Outcome 2.1).
+Ask them if their provider and workers* partner with them, their supporters and others involved in their care* during transitions of care*.
+Ask them if they feel their care and services are effectively planed and coordinated.
 These conversations can then inform continuous improvement* actions and planning (Outcome 2.1).

 Assess if workers* are following your quality system* (Outcome 2.9).
 You can do this through quality assurance and system* reviews.